Honey Boy is now available to rent, buy or stream.

-Shia LaBeouf found fame at a young age, first through stand up comedy before then moving on to become a Disney kid.
-However, it wasn’t until 2007 and Disturbia that LaBeouf’s popularity would see him rise to a global teen idol position.
+Shia LaBeouf found fame at a young age, first through stand up comedy before moving on to become a Disney kid.
+However, it wasn’t until 2007 and Disturbia that LaBeouf’s popularity would see him rise to the role of a global teen idol.
 But just like the many child actors who came before him, LaBeouf’s journey to this point was far from glamourous as he battled with alcohol, anger and internal despair.
 Written by LaBeouf, Honey Boy may have changed the names of its characters, but this is, in essence, an autobiographical exploration of LaBeouf’s youth as we explore themes of anger, addiction and parental influence.
 Here Honey Boy explores the challenges of fame at an early age, the demons of addiction and the misguided actions of parents who live out their dreams through their children.

 READ MORE: THE KING